wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-coreos-fleet-get-started.md

 # Get started with fleet on a CoreOS VM cluster on Azure

-> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
+> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
 This article covers using the classic deployment model.
-Microsoft recommends that most new deployments use the [Resource Manager model](https://azure.microsoft.com/documentation/templates/coreos-with-fleet-multivm/).
+Azure recommends that most new deployments use the [Resource Manager model](https://azure.microsoft.com/documentation/templates/coreos-with-fleet-multivm/).

 This article gives you two quick examples of using [fleet](https://github.com/coreos/fleet) and [Docker](https://www.docker.com/) to run applications on a cluster of [CoreOS] virtual machines.